ToSStudio/LoRa-P2P/LoRa_Heltec_433_Tx/README.md

 It does
 * blink when powered
-* remain solid while charging
+* remain on solid while charging
 * stay off when fully charged

-Wihtout a battery the orange LED will flicker permanently.
+Wihtout a battery connected the orange LED will flicker permanently.
 To get rid of that: attach a battery, desolder the LED or put the module behind a masking face.